MoonPay: History

-2023-2024

 It was reported in February 2023 that the wallet MoonPayHQ had spent at least $25 million on NFTs since 2021, with about $15 million of that spent on Bored Apes.
 MoonPay told CNN that they had 14 Bored Ape NFTs in a cold storage wallet which offered "more safety," and that five of the NFTs had been "purchased by concierge clients" and were in the process of being transferred.
 After serving as President and COO of Coinbase, Asiff Hirji was hired as MoonPay's President in February 2023.
 Fortune in 2023 ranked MoonPay #5 on its Crypto 40 list of cryptocurrency companies.
 In 2024, MoonPay had an estimated valuation of $3.4 billion and stated it had overseen the transfer of $2 billion in crypto overall.
 It was active in around 160 countries.

-2025 developments

 In March 2025, MoonPay expanded its enterprise footprint with two transactions: it acquired crypto checkout startup Helio for $175 million and announced the acquisition of stablecoin platform Iron to broaden its infrastructure capabilities.
 In April 2025, the company said it would establish a new U.S. headquarters in New York City as part of its expansion strategy.
 In May 2025, according to a company press release and independent coverage by CNBC, MoonPay and Mastercard announced a stablecoin-enabled debit card that converts stablecoin balances to fiat at the point of sale.
 In June 2025, CoinDesk reported that MoonPay received a BitLicense and a money transmitter license from the New York State Department of Financial Services.

+On 19 December 2025, it was reported that Intercontinental Exchange (ICE), the parent company of New York Stock Exchange (NYSE) is in talks to invest in crypto payments company MoonPay as part of the company's latest funding round which seeks to raise funds at a $5 billion valuation.

+In 2026, MoonPay began adapting its platform to support transactions initiated by artificial intelligence agents, reflecting a broader shift toward machine-driven digital commerce within the cryptocurrency industry.